YaqianZhang/yaqianzhang.github.io/_posts/2019-01-30-boostrapped-policy-gradient.md

 of taking an action is an important consideration when applying RL in real-time responsive application involving human in the loop.
 Sample efficient algorithms are therefore critical for such applications, especially when the action space is large.
-This paper proposes a bootstrapped policy gradient (BPG) framework, which can incorporate prior knowledge into policy gradient to enhance sample efficiency.
+This work [(paper)](http://www.ifaamas.org/Proceedings/aamas2019/pdfs/p711.pdf) proposes a bootstrapped policy gradient (BPG) framework, which can incorporate prior knowledge into policy gradient to enhance sample efficiency.
 The core idea is to update the summed probability of